 “You’re not shopping for your own home, you’re a hotelier now.”
-I’m having a phone conversation with Lynne Arbuthnot, founder of Vacation Rental Supplies Online, and when she said this I wanted to give her a high five through the phone.
+I’m having a phone conversation with Lynne Arbuthnot, founder of VR Supplies®, and when she said this I wanted to give her a high five through the phone.
 It’s an important conversation we should be having.
 What is the distinction between a vacation rental’s bedroom and a hotel room?

 OneRooftop has written about the differences on numerous occasions.
 However, when it comes to your vacation rental’s amenities, taking a leaf from the hotelier’s book every now and then has its advantages for management, efficiency, and style!